Frequently Asked Questions

 What happens if missing teeth are not replaced?

-Q. What is an MAGD?
+What is a MAGD?

 How long is a new patient visit?
 What will happen?

-A. Dr. McKnight believes in providing the most comprehensive care possible, and your first exam will be thorough as he learns about your health history and takes the time to fully understand your concerns and goals.
+Dr. McKnight believes in providing the most comprehensive care possible, and your first exam will be thorough as he learns about your health history and takes the time to fully understand your concerns and goals.
 In fact, Dr. McKnight often hears from patients that his exams are the most thorough they’ve ever had!
 Your first appointment will take about an hour.
 Dr. McKnight uses digital X-rays and intraoral cameras to inspect your oral structures and determine the health of your mouth.
-After he has thoroughly explained any issues and answered your questions, he will develop a treatment plan and give you suggestions for further care.
+After he has explained any issues and answered your questions, he will develop a treatment plan and give you suggestions for further care.

 I snore.
 Is this a big problem?

-A. Snoring may not seem like a big deal (except to your spouse), but it can actually be a sign of a more threatening problem.
-Sleep apnea causes a person to stop breathing for 10 seconds or more when sleeping, and the symptoms include snoring, fatigue, constant waking, and stress.
-Sleep apnea raises your risk of serious health problems such as heart attack, stroke, and high blood pressure.
+Snoring may not seem like a big deal (except to your spouse), but it can actually be a sign of a more threatening problem.
+Sleep apnea causes a person to stop breathing for 10 seconds or more while sleeping, and the symptoms include snoring, fatigue, constant waking, and stress.
+Sleep apnea raises your risk for serious health problems such as heart attack, stroke, and high blood pressure.
 For some sufferers, a custom dental appliance can alleviate symptoms.
 Dr. McKnight is trained in sleep apnea and snoring therapy, so if you snore, contact our office today to find out how he can help.

-Q. I am scared of the dental drill.
+I am scared of the dental drill.
 Does your office offer any alternatives?